ZaneBaker2001/Python_Projects/Mixed_Precision_Training/README.md

-# BIGNET Mixed Precision Suite
+# Mixed Precision Training with BIGNET Model

 This project explores multiple approaches to compress and fine-tune a large neural network model (BIGNET) using various techniques like quantization, LoRA, and half-precision formats.
 It also includes tools for evaluation and comparison.